pulse1231/pulse1231/README.md

     union = words_doc1.union(words_doc2)
     # Calculate Jaccard similarity and return as a float
     return float(len(intersection)) / len(union)
-# Define the documents
-doc_1 = "Data is the new oil of the digital economy" doc_2 = "Data is a new oil"
+doc_1 = "Data is the new oil of the digital economy" doc_2 = "Data is a new oil" print(jaccard_Similarity(doc_1, doc_2))
-# Calculate and print the Jaccard similarity
-print(jaccard_Similarity(doc_1, doc_2))

 #Practical 4